iHeronGH/The-Lost-Continent/readme.md

 ### Abilities

-Arguably one of the most major parts of Elytras of Fire, abilities will be coming soon!
+Arguably one of the most major parts of The Lost Continent, abilities will be coming soon!

 ---